 Refer to note 7.2.2 for a description of the terms and conditions relating to the respective borrowings.
-The long-term portion amounts to R1 398 million.
+The long-term portion amounts to R1 342 million (2022: R1 398 million).

-JD Implemente (Ptv) Ltd (Wesbank)
+JD Implemente (Pty) Ltd (Wesbank)

-A loan of R2 million (2021: R2 million) is payable to the Tomlinson Family Trust.
+A loan of R2 million (2022: R2 million) is payable to the Tomlinson Family Trust.
 This loan is interest free, has no fixed repayment terms and is unsecured.
-The company also has a financing agreements with Wesbank to the amount of R1 million (2021: R1 million).
+The company also has a financing agreement with Wesbank to the amount of R2 million (2022: R1 million).
 The financing agreements bear interest at a prime-linked rate.